Our society made

 The week after a Cat 5 storm hit New Orleans, Congress approved 52

-billion dollars in relief aid. ($10.5B was approved the week of
+billion dollars in relief aid. ($51.8B was approved on Thursday,

 The Army Corp of Engineers did not choose to build Cat 5 protection